What is the Local Government Management Certificate?

 RECOGNIZED.
 Courses are part of the fully-accredited Master of Public Administration program,

-and taught by faculty with substantial real-world experience.
+and taught by faculty experts.

 CAREER IMPACT.
 Professionals with the certificate have an opportunity to distinguish themselves